 Nils is the Executive Director of Wallowa Resources, based in Enterprise, OR.
 Nils has diverse experience in place-based natural resource management from working around the world, including ranching in Australia, farming in Israel, fishing and forestry in Norway, and forestry and wildlife in southern Africa.
 He is passionate about working landscapes and the role of rural communities in their stewardship.
 He is a graduate of both Williams College (B.A.
 Economics) and Oxford University (M.S.
 Forestry), and has served on many local and national boards - including the National Commission on Science for Sustainable Forestry.
 He currently serves on the Oregon Board of Forestry, World Forest Center's Board of Directors, and Enterprise School District Board.

-In her role as the Special Initiatives Program Coordinator at Wallowa Resources, Karen coordinates the Rural Voices for Conservation Coalition.
+Karen has served as Director of the Rural Voices for Conservation Coalition since 2015.
 Before joining Wallowa Resources, she spent nearly eight years working in Southeast Alaska on community forestry, forest stewardship, restoration and policy both at The Wilderness Society and The Nature Conservancy.
 She holds a Master’s degree from the Yale School of Forestry and Environmental Studies.
 A Portland native, Karen is passionate about the outdoors and finding solutions to challenging natural resource management problems.

 about wallowa resources